 On San Cristóbal island I finally took the advice I had read on the internet and of a girl I had met on one of my guided day tours – don’t book ahead, just show up and ask for a room.
 Traveling at the end of November, which is a bit on shoulder season, I was too fearful that all the rooms would be taken when I showed up.
 Booking.com and Hostelworld telling me the hostel had sold out for the night didn’t help, either.
 When I finally took a chance on San Cristóbal I was so glad I did.
 I picked a night a few weeks ahead of my actual desired date and researched prices on Hostelworld.
 I then found the first, second, and third cheapest hostels on the island and started by visiting the cheapest.
-Even though per both Booking.com and Hostelworld Hostal Gosén was booked full, when I showed up I was told there was a single room with a double bed and private bathroom available for the dates I desired.
+Even though I was informed by both Booking.com and Hostelworld that Hostal Gosén was fully booked, when I showed up I was told there was a single room with a double bed and private bathroom available for the dates I desired.
 I was told the price was $22 a night for a private room with a private bath and double bed, but after I murmured “Hmm, no hay desayuno…?” the price was bumped down to $20 a night.
+Sold!

-Important note: Be aware that as of June 2017 it is a requirement that you show proof of accommodation for every night of your stay (cruise lodging suffices) upon entry to the islands.
-As I didn’t have a solid plan in place, I circumvented this requirement by using Hostelworld to book the three nights I knew I wanted to stay in Galápagos Best Homestay, then making a separate reservation at the same hostel for the rest of my time in the Galápagos.
-Per Hostelworld’s rules, as long as I made my reservation more than 7 days in advance and cancelled three days in advance, I would not get charged and would receive my deposit back… which is exactly what happened!
+Important note: Be aware that as of June 2017 it is a requirement that you show proof of accommodation for every night of your stay (cruise lodging suffices) upon entry to the Galápagos.
+As I didn’t have a solid plan in place, I circumvented this requirement by using Hostelworld to book the three nights I knew I wanted to stay in Galápagos Best Homestay, then made a separate reservation at the same hostel for the rest of my time in the Galápagos.
+Per Hostelworld’s rules, as long as I made my reservation more than 7 days in advance and cancelled three days in advance, I would not get charged and would receive my deposit back… which is exactly what happened.
 After arrival I simply cancelled the second reservation.
 As of my November 2018 trip this was still a somewhat new rule and I didn’t find it to be enforced whatsoever, but better to be safe than sorry.
 See other Galápagos Islands entry requirements here.

 I made sure that in all of my lodgings I had a kitchen available, so I cooked myself a breakfast of oatmeal and fruit every morning, save for when a breakfast was included with my lodging.
 Most nights I cooked myself a simple dinner of quinoa, veggies, lentils, and bread from a local panadería.